 It may help lower cholesterol.

-What's more, alfalfa's inflammation-reducing properties are also important for cardiovascular health.
+What's more, alfalfa's inflammation-reducing properties3 are also important for cardiovascular health.

 Alfalfa is high in antioxidants.

-Similar to other green leafy vegetables, alfalfa contains a number of antioxidants, which help fight free radicals and in some cases can manage inflammation and support immune function.
-The antioxidant effects of alfalfa have been proved in animal studies, but more research is needed in humans, Cording says.
+Similar to other green leafy vegetables, alfalfa contains a number of antioxidants, which help fight free radicals4 and in some cases can manage inflammation5 and support immune function6.
+The antioxidant effects of alfalfa7 have been proved in animal studies, but more research is needed in humans, Cording says.

 It may help manage menopause symptoms.